Coins as votive offering: Coins thrown into airplane engines

 On June 27, 2017, a China Southern Airlines flight from Shanghai Pudong Airport to Guangzhou was delayed when an elderly woman in her eighties was spotted tossing coins into the aircraft's engine for good luck during boarding.
 This incident garnered significant social attention after being reported.
 A commentary in the Beijing News compared coin-tossing for blessings to the medieval Catholic Church's practice of selling indulgences, arguing that both share a similar logic and are essentially bad habits that violate order and rules.

 On July 27, 2017, when boarding a Shenzhen Airlines flight from Nanning with a stopover in Wuhan en route to Shenyang, a man stood on the boarding stairs and threw coins towards the direction of the aircraft engine.
 Subsequently, the flight was canceled for aircraft inspection.
 The individual Li's actions necessitated aircraft maintenance, leading to flight cancellation and passenger delays, and resulting in an economic loss exceeding 70,000 yuan.
 Shenzhen Airlines sued Li, seeking full compensation for the economic loss.
 After two trials the two parties reached a settlement, with Li agreeing to compensate the airline with over 50,000 yuan.

 On October 18, 2017, during Lucky Air flight 8L9960 from Anqing to Kunming, a passenger at Anqing Airport threw an object towards the aircraft's engine.
 Airport maintenance staff promptly stopped the person and thoroughly inspected the aircraft, finding a coin on ground near the engine.
 The police detained and investigated the involved passenger.
 To ensure flight safety, Lucky Air canceled all its flights for the day and conducted a comprehensive engine inspection.
 On February 17, 2019, during Lucky Air flight 8L9960 from Anqing to Kunming, personnel conducting a pre-flight check discovered two coins near the left engine.
 Following inquiries made over the in-flight broadcast, a 28-year-old male passenger admitted having thrown coins for luck.
 This incident resulted in direct economic losses exceeding 140,000 yuan.
 On March 10, Lucky Air flight 8L9616 from Jinan to Chengdu encountered a similar incident.
 During boarding at Jinan, flight attendants observed two female passengers tossing coins outside the jet bridge.
-The passengers involved were promptly handed over to airport security, the incident caused a two-hour flight delay.
+The passengers involved were promptly handed over to airport security, and the incident caused a two-hour flight delay.